Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Workshops/Core_Practical/README.md

 /scratch/tr-precisionhealth-1/Workshops/Practical/$USER/Core_Practical/
 ```

-13. Email prichmond@bcchr.ca that you've finished the practical.
+13. Email prichmond@bcchr.ca that you've finished the practical, and include your CWL, first and last name.